-Craig Newmark is a Web pioneer, philanthropist, and leading advocate.
-Most commonly known for founding the online classified ads service craigslist, Newmark works to support and connect people and drive broad civic engagement.
+Craig Newmark is a philanthropist who gets stuff done.
+Most commonly known for founding the online classified ads service craigslist, Newmark creates and funds networks that work to protect the country and to help people out.

 Born in Morristown, New Jersey, Newmark earned degrees in computer science from Case Western Reserve University.
-He lives in San Francisco and New York City and enjoys birdwatching, science fiction, and Dad jokes.
-Newmark travels the country speaking about the initiatives he supports, and he uses Twitter to further get the word out – and share photos of birds.
+He lives in New York City and enjoys birdwatching, science fiction, and TV.
+Craig is not as funny as he thinks he is.

 His sole serious social media efforts are via Twitter.